How Replication and Preloading Work

 At region creation, the system initializes the preloaded or replicated region with the most complete and up-to-date data set it can find.
 The system uses these data sources to initialize the new region, following this order of preference:

-- Another replicated region that is already defined in the distributed system.
+- Another replicated region that is already defined in the cluster.

 - For persistent replicate only.
 Disk files, followed by a union of all copies of the region in the distributed cache.

 - For preloaded region only.
-Another preloaded region that is already defined in the distributed system.
+Another preloaded region that is already defined in the cluster.

 - The union of all copies of the region in the distributed cache.